-Average GMAT score for Harvard Business School is 729.
-Anyone who has scored between 730-750 stands a good chance at being considered.
+The average GMAT score for Harvard Business School is 729.
+Anyone who has scored between 730-750 stands a good chance of being considered.
 If you have scored below that and Harvard Business School is your ultimate choice, you are advised to take the GMAT test again.

 Work experience is important for a Harvard application.
 How important?

-On an average, a Harvard applicant has 4 years of post-college work experience.
-If you have great organizations in the resume, that’s wonderful, if you don’t, don’t fret.
+On average, a Harvard applicant has 4 years of post-college work experience.
+If you have a great organization in the resume, that’s wonderful, if you don’t, don’t fret.